cnlohr/rtgz-tinf-util/README.md

    * Tunable window size at compile time.
    * Tunable features
    * Able to be normal memory mode, or stream mode (where it consumes and emits individual bytes).
+   * Typically ~ 4kB flash.
+   * Typically 1.2 to 2kB RAM usage.

 ## Note about window size

 Deflate uses "window size bits" to determine how big of a history is needed.
 When using streaming mode, a separate buffer needs to be maintained that can store the history.
 Files that are larger than the window size of the receiver, and, compressed with a window sized larger than the receiver cannot be decompressed.
 So, if you want to use a small decode window, you musst use `rtgz` to compress with a smaller decode window.
 I.e. `STREAM_BUFFER_BITS` must match the `-w` parameter to `rtgz`.

+When not into stream mode (normal in-place, buffered mode), there is no RAM penalty to allowing a larger window size.

 ## Usage